erfanjazebnikoo/aurora_core/README.md

 [![N|Solid](http://erfanjazebnikoo.com/downloads/aurora-core-flowchart-lq.jpg)](http://erfanjazebnikoo.com/downloads/aurora-core-flowchart.jpg)

 ### 2- ROS
 [Robots Operating System (ROS)][ros] is a set of software frameworks for software development of robots.
 A set of tools, libraries, and conventions in order to simplify complex behavior of the robot as a powerful robotic platform.
-ROS Indigo version is used in this project.
-ROS package is generally included in mapping, navigation, object and face recognition, and also movement detection.
-ROS is deployed by Guilano team, for controlling and intelligent behavior of the robot.
+[ROS Indigo version][ros-indigo] is used in this project.
+[ROS][ros] package is generally included in mapping, navigation, object and face recognition, and also movement detection.
+[ROS][ros] is deployed by Guilano team, for controlling and intelligent behavior of the robot.

 ### 3- Communications
-UDP protocol is applied by our team in order to form a link between Core and GUI.
-Guilano team applies the example of using UDP protocol, the coordinates obtained by GUI convert to an XML file and send on UDP port while Core is waiting for a data in this port.
+UDP protocol is applied by our team in order to form a link between Core and [GUI][aurora_gui].
+Guilano team applies the example of using UDP protocol, the coordinates obtained by [GUI][aurora_gui] convert to an XML file and send on UDP port while Core is waiting for a data in this port.
 [MAVLink][mavlink-wiki] is a communication protocol between Flight Control (FC) and Ground Control Station (GCS) which provides the capability to control robot for the user by sending message packets to FC.
-MAVLink is a very compact library in order to manage messages for micro air vehicles.
+[MAVLink][mavlink-wiki] is a very compact library in order to manage messages for micro air vehicles.
 It can pack C-struck by high functionality serial channels and send them to GCS.
 This protocol can be used as a communication link in APM, Pixhawk and PX4 platforms.
-MAVLink has been being used in this project as a communication protocol between drone and GCS since we have used Pixhawk in this project.
+[MAVLink][mavlink-wiki] has been being used in this project as a communication protocol between drone and GCS since we have used Pixhawk in this project.
-[Mavros][mavros-wiki] is a communication library between FC and ROS system that can receive FC data to be used in Core.
-In addition, Mavros is able to connect to the robot and control it with the help of telemetry (for instance, changing flight modes, controlling servo motors, controlling robot movements).
+[Mavros][mavros-wiki] is a communication library between FC and [ROS][ros] system that can receive FC data to be used in Core.
+In addition, [Mavros][mavros-wiki] is able to connect to the robot and control it with the help of telemetry (for instance, changing flight modes, controlling servo motors, controlling robot movements).

 ### 4- Mapping
 One of the missions of the competition is mapping along with trajectory.
 To conduct this mission, open source codes are used and changed to satisfy the competition necessities.
 To run this system, only one camera is needed to be installed under the robot (the camera faces down).
 The rviz package which is to show ROS  output systems was applied to demonstrate output data.
 Rviz includes robot movement directions, the map obtained from camera and objects from image processing.